armory/docs/content/en/docs/installation/guide/redhat-marketplace.md

 This document covers the following high-level steps:

-1. Configure application and pipeline configuration storage
+1. Configuring application and pipeline storage
 2. Creating a SpinnakerService Custom Resource
 3. Exposing your Armory instance